ubclaunchpad/LP-website/src/docs/recruitment/strategy.md

 - Research potential sponsors and partnership opportunities aligned with UBC Launch pad’s objectives and values.
 - Seek out additional funding opportunities, and partnerships to support club activities and initiatives.
+- Build up a positive connection with sponsors and a network of industry contacts for enhanced brand visibility and a positive reputation for the organization.
+- Foster strong relationships with sponsors and partners to contribute to the growth and success of Launch Pad events

 ## What you get

 - An amazing documentation website to equip you with all the tools you need to succeed!
-- Make some life-long relationships with the people from Launch Pad 💫
+- Be a part of the largest tech club community at UBC and make some life-long relationships with the people from Launch Pad 💫
+- Expanding your network and opportunities for increased collaboration, networking, and the establishment of meaningful connections within the industry and peers in the same field

 ## Time commitment